DanielBlaDi/Metric-TSP-approximation-algorithm/README.md

 ## How to run

-By default, it solves the pla85900.tsp problem, you can change it by modifying the variable `instacia` in the step you want to run (sixth for solution), for some of the instaces of the problem in the `instances/` directory.
+By default, it solves the pla85900.tsp problem, you can change it by modifying the variable `instacia` in the step you want to run (sixth for solution), for one of the instaces of the problem in the `instances/` directory.

 ### With poetry